 The disappearance of Tara Calico and the suspicious Polaroid are both unsolved mysteries which, for more than 30 years, have left investigators, family members, and citizens questioning everything and mourning a young woman's tragic disappearance.

-A Port St. Joe, FL resident was preparing to go into a grocery store on June 15, 1989, when she noted a Toyota cargo van parked beside her in the parking lot, as well as a mustached man who appeared to be in his thirties sitting inside the vehicle.
-After leaving the Junior Food Store, she spotted a Polaroid photo lying face down in the space where the Toyota van had been parked minutes earlier.
+A Port St. Joe, FL, resident was preparing to go into a grocery store on June 15, 1989; she parked adjacent to a Toyota cargo van with a mustached man sitting inside it.
+After leaving the Junior Food Store, she spotted a Polaroid photo in the space where the Toyota van had been parked minutes earlier.

 The woman walked over to the picture, picked it up, and stared at the image.
 It appeared the picture's subjects - a boy and young woman on their backs with duct tape over their mouths - were in a small enclosed space, such as a windowless vehicle.

 The woman promptly took the picture to the police department, giving the officers a description of the vehicle and man parked beside her.
 The police set up roadblocks in the area, hoping to question the man who was driving the Toyota, but there were no other reported sightings of him.

 In July 1989, the Polaroid photo appeared on an episode of A Current Affair.
 Some who watched the program contacted Patty Doel, whose daughter, Tara Calico, went missing in September 1988.
 They thought the young woman in the photograph resembled Calico, despite the photograph being found about 1,600 miles away from where she had gone missing.